-I've spent most of my career sitting at the intersection of technical depth and public service — medically disqualified from commissioning into the Air Force, I found my way to the mission anyway, first through the Space Force and Air Force as a civilian, and now in industry at SAIC.
+I've spent most of my career sitting at the intersection of technical depth and public service — after the Air Force denied my commission, I found my way to the mission anyway, first through Space Force and Air Force as a civilian, and now in industry at SAIC's Tech Futures group, where I work alongside PhD-level researchers on the hardest AI and data problems in defense.
 The through-line has always been the same: I want to work on things that matter for people beyond the room I'm sitting in.

 Right now, the project pulling at me most is the work I'm doing for the Department of Transportation.
 There is an enormous amount of publicly available transit data in this country — and almost none of it is being used to actually serve the communities that depend on transit most.
 Agencies are run off of capitalist metrics rather than community impact metrics.
 Nobody has built the dashboard that shows decision-makers the full picture of how their systems are performing for the people who need them.